Bulzeye89/stock-analysis/README.md

 ### Purpose and Background

-Using the stock data from Steve [(download here)](https://github.com/Bulzeye89/stock-analysis/blob/main/VBA_Challenge.xlsm) of over 4,000 campaigns, we are interested in exploring relationships between both launch dates and funding goals to how different campaigns fared.
+Using the stock data from Steve [(download here)](https://github.com/Bulzeye89/stock-analysis/blob/main/VBA_Challenge.xlsm) for 12 stocks for the years of 2017 and 2018, I was able to create a VBA script while working through module 2.
+The macro from this VBA script allowed Steve, with a click of a button, to easily analyze the performance of the 12 stocks in the research for his parents.
 <p float="left">
 <img src="https://github.com/Bulzeye89/stock-analysis/blob/main/Resources/2017%20Stock%20performance.png" width=30% height=30%>
 <img src="https://github.com/Bulzeye89/stock-analysis/blob/main/Resources/2018%20Stock%20performance.png" width=30% height=30%>
 </p>

+He has now inquired if

 ## Results